 College holds Armistice Day service for veterans

-More than 40 veterans from a host of different regiments took part in Bishop Auckland College’s Armistice Day service.
+Dozens of veterans from a host of different regiments took part in Bishop Auckland College’s annual Remembrance Coffee Morning.

-Mike Donne, President of the County Durham branch of Armed Forces charity the Soldiers, Sailors, Airmen and Families Association (SSAFA), presented the Act of Remembrance at the college’s main Woodhouse Lane campus at 11am.
+Mike Donne, President of the County Durham branch of Armed Forces charity the Soldiers, Sailors, Airmen and Families Association (SSAFA), presented the Act of Remembrance at the college’s main Woodhouse Lane campus.

-Trumpeter Harry Rose, aged 14 from Shildon who attends Chetham’s School of Music, Manchester, played The Last Post, with veteran piper Ruth Wright, a former Captain with the Royal Corps of Signals, also performing.
+Two minutes’ silence was followed by The Last Post played by Trumpeter Harry Rose, aged 15 from Shildon who travelled from Chetham’s School of Music, Manchester, with veteran piper Ruth Wright, a former Captain with the Royal Corps of Signals, also performing.

-The veterans, who included Royal Navy, Royal Air Force and Royal Marines, were also invited to a coffee morning where they were served refreshments, pastries and cakes produced by hospitality and catering students in the college’s restaurant Ambition.
+The veterans, who included Royal Navy, Royal Air Force and Royal Marines, were also invited to a coffee morning in the college’s restaurant Ambition where they were served refreshments, pastries and cakes produced by hospitality and catering students.